-“Archuleta provides policy-watchers with a clear and lucid analysis of the rare transformation of an otherwise impermeable policy subsystem, the military retirement pension system in the United States.
-By leveraging interviews with scores of key players and analysts, Twenty Years of Service illuminates the recent 2015 reforms of the famously rigid policy arena hitherto tucked between veterans’ interest groups, a compliant bureaucracy, and the germane congressional committees.
+“Archuleta provides policy watchers with a clear and lucid analysis of the rare transformation of an otherwise impermeable policy subsystem: the military retirement pension system in the United States.
+By leveraging interviews with scores of key players and analysts, Twenty Years of Service illuminates the recent 2015 reforms of the famously rigid policy arena hitherto tucked among veterans’ interest groups, a compliant bureaucracy, and the germane congressional committees.
 The book helps us better understand how policy reforms and innovation proceed when budgetary stresses preclude the status quo despite a sclerotic and long history.”

 —Jeremy Teigen, professor of political science, Ramapo College of New Jersey